driver1998/driver1998.github.io/content/posts/vulkan-on-qualcomm-snapdragon-8cx/index.en.md

 If you are running 24H2 (26100), it should have Vulkan Loader built in at `C:\Windows\system32\vulkan-1.dll`, and you can skip this.

-Vulkan programs loads Vulkan drivers via the Vulkan Loader, if you want to run x64 Vulkan apps, simply download and install Vulkan Runtime from LunarG.
+Otherwise, simply download and install Vulkan Runtime from LunarG, ARM64 version is now available.

-But LunarG currently does not have ARM64 binaries of Vulkan Loader available.
-For now, you can:

-- Compile it yourself with the source at https://github.com/KhronosGroup/Vulkan-Loader

-- Use binaries from MSYS2: https://packages.msys2.org/package/mingw-w64-clang-aarch64-vulkan-loader?repo=clangarm64 \
-Download with the link listed as "File", extract the package with 7-zip, and get `vulkan-1.dll` from `clangarm64/bin`

-You should place `vulkan-1.dll` next to your Vulkan app exe.
-Do not put it in `system32` to avoid conflicts with the x64 one from LunarG Vulkan Runtime.

 ## Enjoy!